ipfs/ipfs-docs/docs/README.md

 [See more guides in the Concepts section →](concepts/README.md)

 ::: callout
 ProtoSchool's self-guided [interactive tutorials](https://proto.school/tutorials) are designed to introduce you to decentralized web concepts, protocols, and tools.
-Explore js-ipfs APIs by completing browser-based coding challenges in ProtoSchool's [IPFS course](https://proto.school/course/ipfs), or explore code-free intros to essential dweb concepts and related projects in the IPFS ecosystem.
+Explore JS-IPFS APIs by completing browser-based coding challenges in ProtoSchool's [IPFS course](https://proto.school/course/ipfs), or explore code-free intros to essential DWeb concepts and related projects in the IPFS ecosystem.
 :::

 ## See what others are building